MS-RNN: A Flexible Multi-Scale Framework for Spatiotemporal Predictive Learning: Preliminaries

 \subsection{ConvLSTM}

-ConvLSTM~\cite{shi2015convolutional} is the pioneer recurrent model to deal with this issue.
-It incorporates convolution into both the input-to-state and the state-to-state transitions of LSTM~\cite{hochreiter1997long}, which can model the spatial variation and temporal dynamics simultaneously.
-Since ConvLSTM introduces correct prior knowledge, it is well-suited for spatiotemporal inference tasks.
-The ConvLSTM unit is formulated as
+We first show the formula of ConvLSTM~\cite{shi2015convolutional}, which is beneficial to understand how ConvLSTM works and why it is suitable for spatiotemporal prediction tasks.
+The formula of the ConvLSTM unit is

-where $W_{**}$ are the parameters to be optimized; $X_t^l$, $H_t^l$ and $C_t^l$ represent input, hidden state, and cell state of layer $l$ at time $t$, respectively; $i_t$, $f_t$, $g_t$, and $o_t$ stand for input gate, forget gate, input modulation gate, and output gate at time $t$, respectively; `$\ast$' is the convolution operation; `$\odot$' is the Hadamard product; `$\sigma$' and `$\tanh$' denote the sigmoid and tanh activation function, respectively.
-A common practice is to stack more ConvLSTM units to obtain higher performance.
+The convolution and its parameters are denoted by $\ast$ and $W_{**}$, respectively.
+Other components belong to LSTM.
+The input, hidden state, and cell state of layer $l$ at time $t$ are represented by $X_t^l$, $H_t^l$, and $C_t^l$, respectively.
+The input gate, forget gate, input modulation gate, and output gate at time $t$ are stood for $i_t$, $f_t$, $g_t$, and $o_t$ respectively. $\sigma$, $\tanh$, and $\odot$ denote the sigmoid activation function, tanh activation function, and Hadamard product, respectively.